✦ Updated for the 2026 ATAR cycle

 University of Newcastle NSW 55+ 65+ 68+ 80+ 97+

-Note: These cut-offs are indicative based on 2025–2026 data and may change annually.
+Note: These cut-offs are indicative for 2026 entry and may change as demand shifts.
 Adjustment factors (bonus points) can lower effective entry requirements.
-Always check the university's official admissions page and the relevant TAC website for current cut-offs.
-Cut-offs reflect the lowest ATAR that received an offer in the prior intake cycle.
+Always check the university's official admissions page and the relevant Tertiary Admissions Centre website for current cut-offs.
+Published cut-offs typically reflect the lowest ATAR that received an offer in the prior intake cycle, not a guaranteed threshold for the year ahead.

 10 Proven Strategies to Boost Your ATAR

-Evidence-based tips from high-achieving students and education experts across Australia.
+Evidence-based tips from high-achieving students and education experts across Australia, relevant for the 2026 exam cycle.

 📚